penguin64100/cv/index.md

 ## Employment and Volunteering

 ### **Physics and Chemistry teacher** &#124; `Work` &#124; `Lycée Français Charles de Gaulle` &#124; `SEP 2023 - MAR 2024`
-Stepping into the role of a physics and chemistry teacher at Lycée Français Charles de Gaulle for a maternity leave period of a few months.
-In charge of pupils from 11 to 16 years old.
+Substitute physics and chemistry teacher at Lycée Français Charles de Gaulle.
+In charge year 11, 10 and 7 classes.
+Responsible for planning and delivering lessons as well as overseeing the practical laboratory sessions.

-### **Physics and Maths tutoring** &#124; `Work` &#124; `Tutoring London` &#124; `OCT 2019 - ONGOING`
+### **Physics and Maths tutor** &#124; `Work` &#124; `TUTORS AND COACHES LTD` &#124; `OCT 2019 - ONGOING`

-Explaining complex topics in a simple and concise manner - requiring enhanced communication skills and adaptability.
+Specialised in tutoring physics and mathematics while tailoring lessons to the student's needs and abilities.
+Assistance with homework, test preparation, or a deeper comprehension of complex topics.
 For students from 11 to 18 years old exclusively from French schools in London.

 ### **Social Secretary for the Womxn in Physics Society** &#124; `Volunteering` &#124; `King's College London` &#124; `SEP 2021 - MAY 2022`